Visit Blakeney Point

 The reserve is internationally recognised for its breeding seabirds, including terns and other migratory birds.
 It serves as a crucial habitat for breeding and over-wintering birds, such as ringed plovers and oystercatchers.

-There is a visitor center at Morston Quay and a former lifeboat station on the Point that provides information about the reserve
+There is a visitor centre at Morston Quay and a former lifeboat station on the Point that provides information about the reserve

 To protect nesting birds and fragile habitats, there are access restrictions for visitors and dogs during certain seasons.